drupol/master-thesis/src/thesis/4-conclusion.typ

 During the making of this thesis, I contributed to Nix and I really appreciated how easy it is to contribute but also the transparency of the process when it comes to making a change.
-The Nix community is very large, active and welcoming, and the Nix package repository `nixpkgs` is one of the most active repository on Github #cite(<octoverse2022>, form: "normal").
+The Nix community is very large, active and welcoming, and the Nix package repository `nixpkgs` is one of the most active repositories on Github #cite(<octoverse2022>, form: "normal").
 Nix has completely changed the way I think about software management, how I consume software and how I ship software.
 I wish I had discovered it earlier.